While we love taking people fishing, we don't do it for free...

 - a picnic-style lunch on full-day Montana trips

-- a picnic-style or hiking-friendly lunch on full-day Yellowstone Park trips
+- a hiking-friendly lunch on full-day Yellowstone Park trips

 - all necessary flies and fishing tackle if you don’t bring your own